I’m going to say something almost unforgiveable among Weston A. Price groupies. Prepare yourself.

 What other whole food supplements can provide these same nutritional benefits?

-But I believe that with a judicious application of supplement combining, we can at least know that we have our bases covered despite being unable to stomach cod liver oil.
+While there’s no single supplement that can claim to have the same balance of omega-3s and vitamins A, D, & K-2, I believe that with a judicious application of supplement combining, we can at least know that we have our bases covered.

 Instead of Cod Liver Oil #1: Krill Oil with Astaxanthin